 Electric Toothbrush – Although it is not absolutely necessary for good hygiene, an electric toothbrush may make brushing easier.

 Regular Dental Checkups – Although you are having your braces checked regularly, it is very important to continue to see your family dentist at least every six months for a thorough examination and cleaning of your teeth.
-If you experience difficulty with good oral hygiene you my need to see your dentist more frequently.
-For more information please refer to Orthodontics San Antonio
+If you experience difficulty with good oral hygiene you might need to see your dentist more frequently.